 More detailed description of the PIRL approved by Board can be found here.

 This program will take effect April 2017.
 Application procedures information to be available soon.

-The detailed Eligibility and Allocation guidelines to guide program access has been approved by the Board of Governors in February 2017*.
+Tenured faculty will have the highest priority consideration for this program.
+The detailed Eligibility and Allocation guidelines to guide loan program access has been updated and approved in February 2017.

-The proposed PIRL option will be stackable with the existing Down Payment Assistance (DPA) program, where participants are also eligible for the DPA .
+The PIRL option is stackable with the existing Down Payment Assistance (DPA) program.

 *Note: PIRL Transition Option for Pre-approved 2nd Mortgage Loan Participants who have not yet purchased in Metro Vancouver

-Approved participants in the 2nd mortgage loan program continue to be eligible to purchase under original program terms until the end of their respective approved term (March 2017 for Cycle 1 and 2 participants and Septermber 2017 for Cycle 3 participants) or, if they have not yet purchased a home in Metro Vancouver, they can alternatively opt to use a Prescribed Interest Rate Loan (PIRL) value $250,000 or 33% of the value of the home purchase, whichever is less, to be exercised within 5 years.
+Approved participants in the now closed pilot 2nd Mortgage Loan program that ran from 2014-2016 continue to be eligible to purchase under the original terms of that program until the end of their respective approved terms (March 2017 for Cycle 1 and 2 participants and September 2017 for Cycle 3 participants) or, if they have not yet purchased a home in Metro Vancouver, they can alternatively opt to use a Prescribed Interest Rate Loan (PIRL) value $250,000 or 33% of the value of the home purchase, whichever is less, to be exercised within 5 years of January 1st, 2017.